Skip to navigation Skip to content

 If the student or Australian Apprentice is currently:

-• living in a government funded or subsidised refuge or residential care facility, and the state/territory welfare department has not accepted ongoing responsibility for the customer, see Table 2
+• living in a government funded or subsidised refuge or residential care facility, and the state/territory department has not accepted ongoing responsibility for the customer, see Table 2

 6